fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

 Sw-Floor-1#
 ```

-To check if the passwords are encrypted or not, use the `show running-config` command, in priviliged EXEC mode:
+To check if the passwords are encrypted or not, use the `show running-config` command, in privileged EXEC mode:
 ```
 Sw-Floor-1# show running-config
 ```